remix-run/remix-website/data/posts/server-components.md

 1. **Fetch As You Render** - Components render a spinner, fetch data in a `useEffect`, set state, render the child components, they render spinners, they fetch, etc. If you use React Query or swr or just your own `useFetch` kind of abstraction, this is what you're doing (along with nearly every other React website).
 2. **Fetch Then Render** - Fetch all of the next pages resources in parallel while keeping the old screen up (usually with a spinner on the link or progress bar at the top), then turn the UI over to a fully rendered document.
 This is the default in Remix.
-3. **Render As You Fetch** - Fetch all of the next pages resources in parallel, but intead of waiting for all of them, render the parts that are ready immediately.
+3. **Render As You Fetch** - Fetch all of the next pages resources in parallel, but instead of waiting for all of them, render the parts that are ready immediately.
 You need a framework above React to achieve this.

 Without the help of a framework, Suspense and Server Components are **Fetch As You Render**.
 Unfortunately, this is probably the worst one of the three (and probably what you're doing right now).
 This approach leads to spinners that beget spinners that bounce and jank the user all around until the page is finally complete at an artificially slowed down pace.

 I say _artificially_ because all of those resources could have been fetched in parallel.
 They aren't fetched in parallel because _rendering components is what kicks off the loading_.
 You don't know what to load until you render.
-Now your resource loading has artifical dependencies on the UI hierarchy.
+Now your resource loading has artificial dependencies on the UI hierarchy.
 Render spinner, fetch, render new spinner, fetch, render new spinner, fetch, etc.

 I took the [official Server Components demo][demo], shuffled code around into Remix's route conventions, and then deployed both versions to servers in Australia.
 With a good connection, you can't really tell a difference.
 But on a slow network, it's clear that loading in parallel is the way to go: